ritwikraj1729-max/Strandian/README.md

 > **One Task.
 Zero Distractions.**

-Strandian is a minimal deep-work dashboard built for people who want to focus on **one task at a time**.

-Unlike traditional productivity apps filled with streaks, XP, achievements, and notifications, Strandian removes everything unnecessary and leaves only the essentials for a distraction-free work session.
+**Strandian** is a lightweight, distraction-free focus dashboard designed to help you concentrate on a single task.
+Instead of overwhelming you with productivity metrics, accounts, or unnecessary features, Strandian provides only the essentials you need to stay focused.

-Built entirely with **HTML, CSS, and Vanilla JavaScript**, Strandian runs completely in the browser with **no backend, no frameworks, and no data storage**.
+Everything runs directly in your browser using **HTML, CSS, and Vanilla JavaScript**—no frameworks, no backend, and no data storage.

 ---

 ## ✨ Features

-### 📝 Task Input

-* Set your current task.
-* Clean single-line input.
-* Press **Enter** to finish editing.
+### 🎯 Future Goal

+Start every focus session by reminding yourself **why you're doing the work**.

+Write your long-term goal, dream, or motivation to keep yourself focused throughout the session.

+---

 ### ⏱️ Focus Timer